Ruakākā Wastewater Treatment Plant upgrade

 As the existing plant is nearing its capacity, we are currently unable to grant any additional connections to the wastewater treatment plant.
 This is constraining growth in the area.

-These include expanding our discharge area into the Poupouwhenua Reserve adjacent to the existing wastewater treatment plant (see the site plan above).
+We have now applied for a consent to expand the existing discharge area into the Poupouwhenua Reserve adjacent to the existing wastewater treatment plant (see the site plan above).

 Advice for developers